Google AI Mode: Availability Tracker, Timeline and Features

 The framing also debuted the argument Google has repeated since: AI Mode and AI Overviews are driving incremental query growth for Search.
 The disclosures continued at Q4 (daily queries per US user doubled since launch) and I/O 2026 (past 1 billion monthly users).

 The notable absence was France, left out over the press neighboring-rights standoff.
-It stayed the last major market without AI Mode until June 2026, when Google committed to a French launch by September 23 with a publisher opt-out and compensation.
+It stayed the last major market without AI Mode until July 22, 2026, when Google switched both AI Mode and AI Overviews on there under commitments to a publisher opt-out and neighboring-rights compensation.

 Google has kept the testing frame ever since: its own 2025 highlights page still describes ads in AI Mode as a US test, appearing below and integrated into AI Mode responses, and Alphabet was calling AI Mode monetization early stages as late as its Q4 2025 earnings.
 The US remains the only market with ads in AI Mode.